BerrF35/Windsim/README.md

   CFD workbench modules (geometry, coefficients, solver, observability, post-processing, regime, and engine).
 - `js/windsim-cfd.js`
   Experimental sandbox-side grid solver work.
-- `docs/CFD_MASTER_BLUEPRINT.md`
-  Active CFD implementation blueprint.
 - `docs/CHANGELOG.md`
   High-level change history.

-## Honesty Rules

-- The sandbox can use reduced-order and heuristic models, but it must label them honestly.
-- The CFD lab must not show fake solved outputs.
-- If a feature is not wired to real computation yet, it should stay locked, blank, or explicitly marked as shell-only.